mewisland/temis/README.md

 - Biome's `javascript.formatter.indentStyle` is set to `"space"`.
 - Biome's `javascript.formatter.indentWidth` is set to `2`.
 - Biome's `organizeImports` is not used.
 Instead, sorting is done with ESLint.

+### Commit Message Style

+- Follow Conventional Commits
+- Relax the rules regarding the number of characters